Energy Weapons in Helldivers 2 [Detailed Guide]

 ARC-12 Blitzer

-The ARC-12 Blitzer is probably one of the coolest energy weapons currently in Helldivers 2.
+The ARC-12 Blitzer is probably one of the coolest energy weapons in Helldivers 2 at the time of writing.
 It’s a shotgun that fires lightning instead of pellets.
 The Blitzer deals 250 damage per shot, split equally between 5 energy bolts.
 The cool feature is that it has infinite ammo.
 However, this is balanced out by its slow fire rate of just 45 shots per minute, and its low range which caps out at ~30m.
-The lightning bolts impart a massive amount of stagger to enemies, which helps keep you alive in close quarters combat.
+The lightning bolts impart a massive amount of stagger to enemies, and eventualy can even stun them, which helps keep you alive in close quarters combat.

 Performance-wise, this gun is…interesting.
 For starters, the bolts will automatically lock onto enemies in a narrow cone in front of you.
 Because of this, stats like recoil or handling are basically irrelevant.
 The automatic lock-on is important for the Blitzers damage output, so it bears mentioning.
 Bolts go for an enemies center of mass, and will only hit weakpoints if one finds itself in their way.
 Since the gun deals 250 damage, you really want to hit weakpoints if you want to be able to deal with medium-sized enemies in any reasonable fashion.
 Basically, you need to stand in front of the weakpoint (usually a bug’s head) so that the energy hits it when the gun discharges.
 If you do so, the gun can do wonders, such as instakilling a brood commander or even killing bile spitters in two or three shots.